Commitment to SOU Students

 Donations and Food Drives

 Donations are welcomed and appreciated at any time of the year!
-Non-perishable food items can be brought to the Student Sustainability Team’s office in SU 310.
+Non-perishable food items can be brought to the Belonging and Engagement office in SU 312.

 Monetary donations help sustain the Student Food Pantry; these funds help purchase food items through ACCESS at reduced prices and stock the pantry shelves when food donations are low.
 If interested, you may contribute a tax-deductible donation through the SOU Foundation.
 SOU employees can also sign up to contribute a monthly donation through a payroll deduction.